MJRaei/Splitwize-App/README.md

 # Splitwize-App
-This is the Splitwize app written in C#.
+This is a Splitwize app written in C#.